Where children discover learning through play

 Special Educational Needs

-As part of the setting's policy to make sure that its provision meets the needs of each individual child, we take account of any special needs a child may have.
+Early Explorers make sure that its provision meets the needs of each individual child by taking into account any special needs a child may have.
 The setting works to the requirements of the 1993 Education Act and the SEN Code of Practice 2014.
 We liaise closely with parents if there any concerns either from home or at the setting.

 Our Special Educational Needs Co-ordinator is Alison Wakeford